{{flagHref}}

 Alloying

-Addition of elements such as chromium or aluminium
+Adding elements like chromium or aluminium

-Stainless steel, Superalloys
+Stainless steel, superalloys

 Protective Coatings

-Application of paints, coatings or thermal barriers
+Applying paints, platings, or thermal barriers

 Automotive parts, turbines